Professor Michael Whitehouse

 "Spire Bristol is a fantastic facility for patients, staff and surgeons alike.
 It offers all the benefits of a convenient location and state of the art facilities."

-I am a Professor and Consultant of Trauma and Orthopaedics with specialist interests and training in hip and knee replacement and revision (redo) joint replacements.
+I am a Professor and Consultant of Trauma and Orthopaedics with specialist interests and training in hip replacement and revision (redo) joint replacements.

-I specialise in the non-surgical and surgical management of disorders of the hip and knee.
-I have particular interests in the treatment of young adult hip disorders and the treatment of arthritis of the hip and the knee.
+I specialise in the non-surgical and surgical management of disorders of the hip.
+I have particular interests in the treatment of young adult hip disorders and the treatment of arthritis of the hip.
 I take a holistic approach to the care of my patients, with the aim of ensuring they are relieved of pain and restored to the level of function they wish to achieve.
 I take the time to ensure patients are aware of the various treatment options open to them and help my patients to choose the best treatment options for them with their goals and expectations at the heart of the care I deliver.

 I have also completed a number of specialist fellowships (the highest level of surgical training) to enhance my surgical skills, including two of the most highly regarded, internationally recognised and prestigious fellowships in hip and knee replacement surgery: the Vancouver Fellowship in adult joint replacement and the Bristol Fellowship in advanced hip and knee surgery.
 During the course of my training, I completed Research Fellowships with the British Hip Society (the McMinn Scholarship) and Royal College of Surgeons (Research Fellowship) and Travelling Fellowships with the British Orthopaedic Association and the Royal College of Surgeons.

-I am an enthusiastic trainer and teacher having led the Orthopaedic teaching elements for Bristol Medical School and North Bristol NHS Trust Academy.
+I am an enthusiastic trainer and teacher having led the Orthopaedic teaching elements for Bristol Medical School and North Bristol NHS Trust Academy and having been lead of the regional Clinical Academic Training School.
 I am currently co-director of a Master’s Degree Programme in evidence based Orthopaedics and one of the founding faculty of the largest primary care musculoskeletal teaching course.
 I find being actively involved in teaching the next generation of doctors and surgeons to be both stimulating and rewarding.

 Some of the principal treatments carried out by Professor Michael Whitehouse at Spire include: